The Forbidden History of Heavenly Mother

 “Of the Stone Age sculptures known to us, there are fifty-five female figures and only five male figures.
 The male figures, of youths, are atypical and poorly executed, hence it is certain that they had no significance for the cult.
 This fits in with the secondary character of the male godhead, who appeared only later in the history of religions and derived his divine rank from his mother, the Goddess.”
 (The Great Mother: An Analysis of the Archetype, trans.
 Ralph Manheim, Princeton University Press, 1963 [orig.
 1955])

-Indeed, some of humanity’s oldest spiritual images—serpents shedding their skin, the lunar cycle, pregnant figurines—reflect fertility, nourishment, and cyclical regeneration associated with the Great Mother archetype.
-It was in these distant millennia that the “Divine Feminine” first flourished, long before patriarchal religions gained ascendancy.
+Some of humanity’s oldest symbolic images, serpents shedding their skin, the lunar cycle, pregnant figurines, can be read as expressions of fertility, nourishment, death, and cyclical regeneration, all themes later associated with the Great Mother archetype.

 As Erich Neumann explains: